Before getting into the details of walleye fishing in Utah Lake, it is appropriate to spend some time considering the structure of the lake itself.

 To consistently catch walleye you have to troll very, very slowly and your lure has to be literally bouncing along the bottom.
 If the lure isn't hitting the bottom every few feet you are moving too fast.

 Walleye spend most of their lives within a foot or two of the bottom and if your lure is cutting through the water several feet over their heads they simply won't expend the energy to chase it down.
 Get your lure right down to the fish.

 Any of the standard walleye lures will work well on Utah Lake.
 Fish catching colors change with the season and the mood of the fish but white (or pearl), metallic, pumpkin, chartreuse and smoke with sparkle are good colors for tubes and grubs.

 Minnow-imitating lures should look like small carp or white bass.
 Again, good colors are pearl, metallic, chartreuse and pumpkin.

 Bait rigs are one of the most effective walleye catchers when you are trolling.
 Tip your rig with sucker meat or with a night crawler and let it bounce along the bottom —once again trolling as slowly as your motor will go.

 One of the most frustrating things about walleye is that they are consistently on the move.
 Just as soon as you find them and figure out how to catch them, they will be gone and you will have to go back to searching for them all over again.
 Sometimes it is more of a hunting trip than a fishing trip.
-76% of your time will be used up in trying to locate feeding fish and only 26% will be used in actually catching fish but it will be worth it.
+76% of your time will be used up in trying to locate feeding fish and only 24% will be used in actually fishing to fish, but it will be worth it.

 Best of all, you may catch a new state record.
 Walleye have been in Utah Lake for as many years that there has been plenty of time for some of them to grow old and big.